adeleke5140/Ninja-reaction-timer/README.md

-# Ninja Reaction Timer
+# Shinobi Striker

-This is a small sample application to test out my vue skills, wachaa🥷
+Web-based game to test your Ninja striking skills, wachaa🥷

-## Get set up
+## Wanna take a look at the source?

 To get started:

 1. `Clone the repo`
 2. Run `yarn install`
 3. Run `yarn run dev`

+## Play the Demo

+Check out the Demo here...